evanbechtol/bare-express/README.md

 * REST-ful API setup

 ### Future Functionality
-All future functioanlity will branch off of master; the master branch will always be a simple "scaffold" express server.
+All future functionality will branch off of master; the master branch will always be a simple "scaffold" express server.
 The other branches will contain additional functionality.

 * MongoDB support: Connect and interact with Mongo DB's through [Mongoose](http://mongoosejs.com/)